 Adapting a Minimalistic lifestyle has helped me be more intentional with my money, my time, my relationships and my life.
 You often read or hear about these things and you think that they don’t really make a big difference, but it is only when you try it out yourself, you realise, how impactful Minimalism can be.

-Let me know in the comments, if you have any other questions about minimalism or intentional living, I’d be happy to answer them! 🙂
+Let me know in the comments, if you have any other questions about minimalism or intentional living, I’d be happy to answer them! not that I am an expert, but I could share my experience and perspective! 🙂